-Working alongside parents in South London and East Surrey to give children secure and confident futures

-Who we are

-Welcare is a charity working with parents and children up to the age of 13 in South London and East Surrey.
+Working alongside parents in South London and East Surrey to give children secure and confident futures Who we are Welcare is a charity working with parents and children up to the age of 13 in South London and East Surrey.
 Our services are driven by our Christian values, and we strive to empower families and change lives for the better, offering practical and emotional support to overcome challenges.
 The children and families we support face difficult situations due to domestic abuse and parental conflict, mental health, emotional and well-being issues, social isolation or the challenges caused by low income and the cost-of-living crisis.
 What is special about Welcare?

 - We are the family support charity for the Anglican Diocese of Southwark, serving our local community since 1894. - Our services are supervised by experienced social workers.
 With their expertise we support families in complex and challenging circumstances, while managing all aspects of safeguarding. - We are a professional, confident and creative service.
 We believe in the importance of support networks, and our strong community links enable us to work collaboratively to access local services.
-This includes sources of grant and emergency funding to help families at times of crisis. - We deliver interventions and group work programmes that have been evaluated and proven to be successful in making a long-lasting difference to the lives of parents, children, and young people. - We are a holistic service we support the whole family

-Services we provide

-- Individual one-to-one family support and co-ordination of targeted help for families needing a multi-agency response - Group work programmes for parents including Strengthening Families Strengthening Communities, and Parenting Puzzle - Caring Dads a group intervention programme to help fathers improve their relationship with their children - Domestic Abuse Treatment and Recovery Group for children and their non-abusing parent - MySpace - Group Work Programmes for babies and children from our East Surrey Centre, and summer holiday programmes and activities - Helping families access emergency and grant funding to provide immediate support - Families & Schools Together (FAST) a partnership with schools to build confidence and emotional well-being through group work programmes and support for the whole family.
+This includes sources of grant and emergency funding to help families at times of crisis. - We deliver interventions and group work programmes that have been evaluated and proven to be successful in making a long-lasting difference to the lives of parents, children, and young people. - We are a holistic service we support the whole family.
+Services we provide - Individual one-to-one family support and co-ordination of targeted help for families needing a multi-agency response - Group work programmes for parents including Strengthening Families Strengthening Communities, and Parenting Puzzle - Caring Dads group programme which aims to improve the parent-child relationship between fathers and their children.
+It is an evidence-based programme specifically for men who have abused and neglected their children or exposed them to abuse of their mother. - Domestic Abuse Treatment and Recovery Group for children and their non-abusing parent - MySpace - Group Work Programmes for babies and children from our East Surrey Centre, and summer holiday programmes and activities - Helping families access emergency and grant funding to provide immediate support - #CapeAbility in Schools working in partnership with schools to build resilience and self-esteem through a group work intervention for children.